Touring Bike Speed (How Fast Touring Bike Can Go)

 Another way to make your touring bike faster is by upgrading the drivetrain.
 A lighter-weight chain and cassette will help to reduce the amount of resistance when pedaling, making it easier to go faster.

 You can also choose to upgrade your derailleurs and shifters to a lighter-weight set.
 This will help to make shifting gears quicker and easier, allowing you to maintain a higher speed.
+Finally, you can also choose to add aerodynamic upgrades to your bike.
+This could include adding aero bars, aero wheels, or even a fairing.

 These upgrades will help to reduce the amount of wind resistance your bike experiences, making it easier to pedal and go faster.